yousef19-meet/y2s18-routing/lab/README.md

 *Hint*: `student.name` should give you the `name` attribute of the `Student` object called `student`.

-4. Refresh your webpage on Chrome to make sure everything works as expected.
+4. Refresh your webpage in the browser to make sure everything works as expected.
 If there are errors and the server goes down, you can restart the server from the command line with `python app.py` again.

 5. Make your new website prettier by adding your own CSS and additional templating like you've learned in the past few days!